All muscle types will respond to an electrical stimulus because a... | Channels for Pearson+

 1

-Understand the key properties of muscle tissue: Muscle cells possess four fundamental characteristics: excitability, contractility, extensibility, and elasticity.
-These properties allow muscles to perform their functions effectively.
+Review the definitions of the given options: 'Involuntary' refers to actions controlled by the autonomic nervous system, such as smooth and cardiac muscle movements.
+'Contractile' refers to the ability of muscle cells to shorten and generate force.
+'Elastic' refers to the ability of muscle cells to return to their original shape after being stretched.
+'Excitable' refers to the ability to respond to stimuli by generating electrical signals.

-Define 'excitability': Excitability refers to the ability of muscle cells to respond to stimuli, such as electrical signals.
-This property is crucial for initiating muscle contraction.
+Eliminate incorrect options: While muscle cells are contractile and elastic, these properties do not directly explain their ability to respond to electrical stimuli.
+Similarly, 'involuntary' applies only to certain muscle types (smooth and cardiac) and does not describe the universal property of all muscle cells.

-Define 'contractility': Contractility is the ability of muscle cells to shorten and generate force when stimulated.
-This property is essential for movement and maintaining posture.
+Focus on the correct property: Excitability is the universal characteristic of all muscle cells that allows them to respond to electrical stimuli.
+This property is essential for muscle function, as it enables the generation of action potentials that lead to contraction.

-Define 'extensibility': Extensibility refers to the ability of muscle cells to stretch without being damaged.
-This property allows muscles to accommodate changes in length during movement.
+Conclude the reasoning: Based on the definitions and elimination of incorrect options, the correct answer is 'excitable,' as it directly explains the ability of all muscle cells to respond to electrical stimuli.

 Watch next